Brooklyn Skate Garden

 Why are we building a skate garden?

-Why was Mount Prospect Park chosen as the location for this skate garden?
+Why was Mount Prospect Park chosen as the location for the Brooklyn Skate Garden?

 Recognizing the need for additional skateparks in central Brooklyn, The Pablo Ramirez Foundation initiated a community-driven petition that attained over 5,200 signatures to create a skate garden in the area.
-The Mount Prospect Park site was subsequently chosen by the city because it is in a neighborhood without access to a skatepark and is near public transportation and other recreation amenities.
+The Mount Prospect Park site was subsequently chosen by the City because it is in a neighborhood that currently lacks access to a skatepark and is near public transportation and other recreation amenities.
 After the site was selected, the petition received 1,400 new signatures and counting.
 The site is in a park next to one of the largest and most utilized greenspaces in Brooklyn.
-The proposed location will not disturb tree root zones or other plant life.
-It also does not present drainage issues.
-The size and location of the proposed skate garden will allow it to exist in harmony with all the other uses in the park.
-The location and modern construction materials will not create significant noise pollution in surrounding areas
+Additionaly, the proposed location will not disturb tree root zones or other plant life.
+It will mitigate ongoing drainage issues.
+The size and location of the proposed skate garden will allow it to co-exist in harmony with all the other uses in the park.

 Will the project maintain local residents’ access to green space?
 Will the local community still be able to use the park for the same activities?

 Absolutely!
 The skatepark portion of the project will utilize less than 12% of Mt.
 Prospect Park’s 340,000 square feet of space.
-The project will enhance the existing park and greenspace by upgrading a previously underutilized section of the park into a multi-use area with additional seating, space for public programming, and community garden opportunities while leaving the majority of the park’s open space intact.
-The playground will remain as it currently is and dog walking use in the space will continue where permitted.
+(Think of one slice of a pizza pie.)
+The BSG will enhance the existing park and greenspace by upgrading the park into a multi-use area with ample seating, walkways and public space.

 Will the trees and plant life be impacted?

 We love our trees!
-No trees will be damaged or removed and the project will add even more trees to the park.
-Properly designed, and with existing planned upgrades, the Skate Garden can better manage stormwater and include significantly more greenery than the existing space.
+No trees will be damaged or removed in the process of building the BSG.
+In fact, the project will add more trees and native plantings to the park.

 Coexistence and mutual respect are core principles of the BSG.
 Because we are committed to the community – skaters, families, seniors, daily park-goers – our design will support:

-• Landscaped lawns, with new trees and refreshed plantings
+• Landscaped lawns, with new trees and native plantings.

-• Clear visual pathways that make the park comfortable for all users
+• Clear visual pathways that make the park welcoming for all users.

-How will the BSG support and enrich Mount Prospect Park parkgoers?
+How will the BSG enrich Mount Prospect Park parkgoers?

 • Walking paths for people (and dogs!)